rocktimsaikia/github-dlr/README.md

 ## Usage

+> [!NOTE]
 >  Using the tool is straightforward, copy the Github URL of the target repository folder and paste it after the command `github-dl` or it's alias `gh-dl`.

 ```sh
 github-dl <github_path>